 - Armed robberies of: turf accountants, racetrack premises, post-offices and off-licences.

 - Possession with intent to endanger life (Defendant in possession of 16 firearms including automatic weapons).

 - Possession of firearms.

 - Serial rape.

 - Sexual activity with a child.

 - Particular experience of rape allegations within ethnic communities.

-R v Y 2011 – Aylesbury Crown Court, historic multiple rape and sexual activity with step daughters from the ages of 8 to 16 years.
+R v Y (2011) – Aylesbury Crown Court, historic multiple rapes and sexual activity with stepdaughters between the ages of 8 to 16 years.